 - Describe academic and other support facilities such as meeting spaces and research collections. - Describe computing and audio-visual resources and explain how they support the digital demands of the project. - For projects with a residential component, describe accommodations for housing and dining that are reasonably priced and located at or near the primary meeting location.
-Explain how they can foster a collegial academic environment. - If professional development (continuing education, in-service, or graduate credit) will be offered to participants, describe how the program will provide necessary documentation.
-If graduate credit will require additional work by participants beyond the institute, such as writing a research paper, describe these requirements.
-See D6.
-Funding Restrictions.
+Explain how they can foster a collegial academic environment.

-g) Cultivating the participant group (corresponds with review criteria 2 and 3)
+g) Cultivating the participant group (corresponds with $\frac{\text{review criteria 2 and }}{3}$)